Iowa flag

 What counts as a protected farmstead in Iowa?

-Under section 715E.1, as amended by Senate File 491 in 2025, it is at least 40 contiguous acres used for farming that generated at least $15,000 in farm-commodity sales in the prior year, with a 400-foot buffer around farm animals, equipment, and structures.
+Under section 715E.1, as amended by Senate File 491 in 2025, it is real property owned or leased by a farmer and used for farming that generated at least $15,000 in farm-commodity sales in the prior year, with no acreage minimum, plus a 400-foot buffer around farm animals, equipment, and structures.

 Can I get a court order to stop someone from flying a drone over my Iowa property?